leikind/dict.rb/README.md

 Copying
 -------------------------
-dict.rb is free software distributed under the terms of the GNU General Public Licence, version 2.
+dict_client is free software distributed under the terms of the GNU General Public Licence, version 2.
 For details see the file COPYING.

 ## Usage
 <pre>
   $ dictd_client --help
-  dict.rb v1.9
   Copyright 2002,2003 by Dave Pearson <davep@davep.org>
   Copyright 2013 by Yuri Leikind